Vidushi-Gupta/Actif-ageing/README.md

 ## Working

 ## Future Scope
-Actif Age has many future possibilities in order to grow.
-A few of them are:
+Actif Age has many possibilities for futur growth.
+Some of them incude:

 * Adding a chatbot in order to answer queries or help at the very same moment.
-* Adding social media options in the portal to make it function like a social media.
+* Adding social media options in the portal to strengthen social networks among older persons.
-* Adding features to connect with elderly around you.
 * Push notifications for when a community program starts or an elderly connects with you.
+* Connect organizations and NGOs that address ageing issues.
 * Possibility of launching the portal as a mobile application.

 ## Credits and Mentions